akshat-1012/Conway-s-Game-of-Life/README.md

 The RIGHT ARROW key is used to move ahead in the simulation by 1 step The SPACE key is used to run the simulation at a fixed speed The D key is used to make the simulation speed up
-The S key is used to make the simulation slow down (It will not go below it's initial predefined speed)
+The S key is used to make the simulation slow down (It will not go below its initial predefined speed)